pycaret/pycaret-demo-tfmeetup/README.md

-# Introducing PyCaret June 16, 2020
+# Introducing PyCaret July 4, 2020

 PyCaret is an open source, low-code machine learning library in Python that aims to reduce the cycle time from hypothesis to insights.
 PyCaret can be used for rapidly developing and deploying machine learning pipeline.